Urachan1203/Urachan1203.github.io/index.md

 feature_text: |
   ## Hello!
 feature_image: "img/top.jpg"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it.ひ
+Install it, configure it, tweak it, push it."
 ---

 Keisuke HIGASHIURA is a Bachelor student in the Department of Electrical Engineering, Electronics and Information Engineering, School of Engineering, Nagoya University, Japan.